wp-plugins/wp-lynx/readme.txt

 Please visit [WP Lynx's](http://mtekk.us/code/wp-lynx/#installation "WP Lynx's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 0.4.0 =
+* Behavior change: Improved content filtering, should reduce the chances that garbage is selected as paragraph stubs.
+* Behavior change: Included style is now a separate CSS file rather than an inline CSS file.
+* Behavior change: Import/Export/Reset tab moved under the admin bar Help menu.
+* New feature: More useful Help menu, utilizing the new WordPress 3.3 Help menu.
+* Bug fix: Tabs on the settings page are now rounded for all “modern” browsers, including Firefox, Chrome, and IE9.
+* Bug fix: Tabs on the settings page are now remembered between setting saves (including multiple saves from within the same tab).
 = 0.3.0 =
 * New feature: Templated Lynx Prints now available.
 * New feature: Tinyurl URL shortening now available.